Which apostrophe errors are most common?

 Mistake 4: Recognising Non-English Apostrophes

 Finally, it’s important that students are able to understand that the apostrophe may be used in different ways in different languages, and to recognise when a particular word is not of English origin.
 Scottish and Irish names, for example, may be written with an apostrophe as ‘O’Grady’ or ‘M’Gregor’, German never uses an apostrophe to demonstrate possession, and Spanish rarely uses this punctuation mark anymore to show omission.
 Some languages even, such as Hawaiian, use the apostrophe in the same way as they do any other letter of the alphabet: to indicate a unique sound.
-What this means is that students should be careful of loanwords that have entered the English language as such words may not follow the rules outlined in this short course.
+What this means is that students should be careful of loanwords that have entered the English language as such words may not follow the rules outlined in this short reader.
 Ultimately, if you wish to write a word that uses apostrophes in an unusual way, and this word is not English in etymology, try to make sure that you maintain the original spelling and punctuation exactly as you found it.